ViviVoid/park-volunteer-portal/README.md

 ### For Volunteers

-1. Register for an account
+1. Register for an account or login with volunteer credentials
 2. Set notification preferences (email/phone/both)
 3. Browse available positions and sign up
 4. View your signups in the My Signups section